cognidox/OfficeToPDF/OfficeToPDF/README.txt

   /word_footer_dist <pts>    - the distance (in points) from the footer to the bottom
                                of the page
-  /word_field_quick_update   - perform a fast update of fields in Word before conversion /word_no_field_update      - do not update fields when creating the PDF /word_ref_fonts            - when fonts are not available, a reference to the font is used in
+  /word_field_quick_update   - perform a fast update of fields in Word before conversion /word_max_pages <pages>    - Do not attempt conversion of a Word document if it has more than
-                               the generated PDF rather than a bitmapped version.
+                               this number of pages /word_no_field_update      - do not update fields when creating the PDF /word_ref_fonts            - when fonts are not available, a reference to the font is used in the generated PDF rather than a bitmapped version.
 The default is